FuelLabs/sway-standards/standards/src_6/README.md

 # Motivation

 Token vaults allow users to own shares of variable amount of assets, such as lending protocols which may have growing assets due to profits from interest.
-This pattern is highly useful and would greatly benefit from standardisation
+This pattern is highly useful and would greatly benefit from standardization

 # Prior Art